mah0x211/lua-postgres/doc/decoder.md

 ## decoder:register_oid2name( oid, name )

 register a name for the specified oid.
+it replaces the existing name if the oid is already registered.

 **Parameters**